tenzir/tenzir/web/docs/tql2/language/expressions.md

 #### Equality

-All types are equality comparable with themselves.
-Additionally, number types are equality comparable with each other.
-All types can be compared with `null` to check if they are null.
+All types can compare equality with themselves.
+Numeric types can compare equality across different numeric types.
+All types can also compare equality with `null`.

 #### Ordering

-For numeric types, operators `<`, `<=`, `>` and `>=` compare their magnitude.
+For numeric types, operators `<`, `<=`, `>`, and `>=` compare their magnitude.
-For the `string` type, the comparison is done lexicographically.
-`ip`s and `subnet`s are ordered by their IP-v6 bit pattern.
+For `string`, comparisons are lexicographic.
+The `ip` and `subnet` types are ordered by their IPv6 bit pattern.

 ### Logical Operations

-The logical operators `and` and `or` can be used to join multiple boolean expressions, allowing you to check multiple conditions in a single expression.
+Join multiple boolean expressions using the `and` and `or` operators to check multiple conditions.

 ```tql
 where timestamp > now() - 1d and severity == "alert"